top of page

 The MacLachlan Family

-Marian (MacLachlan) McPherson stopped by the club while visiting Kingston in 2013 and regaled people with tales of the past.
-Her father was Ian MacLachlan and she lived on Willingdon Avenue as a young child in the 1930s when farm fields were being developed into a residential neighbourhood.
-Marian remembers having to wear a large bow in her hair so she could be seen by her mother when walking across the overgrown fields to the tennis club.
-She became an accomplished tennis player and in 1954 won the Women's Doubles club championship.
-Her grandfather, Alexander MacLachlan, lived next door to them at 95 Hill Street.
+Marian (MacLachlan) McPherson stopped by the club in 2013 while visiting Kingston and regaled members and staff with tales of the past.
+Her father was Ian MacLachlan (one of the original members of the club, along with his brother, Grant) and she had lived at 230 Willingdon Avenue as a young child in the 1930s when farm fields were being developed into a residential neighbourhood.

-Alexander MacLachlan graduated from Queen's in 1884, became a minister and went to Turkey as a missionary, where he lived until 1926.
-He established and was president of International College in Smyrna, Turkey (now Izmir), had tennis courts built there, and many buildings designed and built in the same style as those at Queen's.
+Alexander MacLachlan graduated from Queen's in 1884, became a minister and travelled to Turkey as a missionary, where he lived until 1926.
+He established and was president of International College in Smyrna, Turkey (now Izmir) and had tennis courts built there.
+Many of its buildings were designed and built in the same style as those at Queen's.
 The sports facilities were extensive and he hosted a sports competition for the area that encompassed the eastern Mediterranean countries, doing this before 1896 when the first modern Olympics took place.
-During World War I he was confined to the campus as an enemy alien - Turkey was aligned with Germany, he was Canadian, and his son, Grant MacLachlan, had enlisted in the Canadian forces and was overseas fighting against the Germans.
+During World War I he was confined to the campus as an enemy alien - Turkey was aligned with Germany, whereas he was Canadian and his son, Grant MacLachlan, had enlisted in the Canadian forces and was overseas fighting against the Germans.
+The Alexander MacLachlan Peace Prize is an award in the Department of History at Queen's that was established by Marian in her grandfather's name.

+Ian MacLachlan - one of Alexander's other sons, and Marian's father - was born in Turkey and learned to play tennis at the college run by his father.
+He came to Kingston to attend Queen's and graduated in 1925.
 Both Ian and Grant MacLachlan were skilled tennis players and won several of the club championships.
 The club's records show that Grant won the Men's Singles in 1927 and 1933, and Men's Doubles with Ian in 1935.
 Ian has seven wins listed, from 1934 to 1940.

 Canadian Tennis Champion